intelligence38000/android-docs/src/pages/java/overview/tilequery.md

 ## Query response

 You can access the Tilequery API's response inside of the `onResponse` callback.
-The `onResponse` callback is built with [Retrofit](https://square.github.io/retrofit/), just like the Java SDK's other services' callbacks.
+The `onResponse` callback is built with [Retrofit](https://square.github.io/retrofit/), like the Java SDK's other services' callbacks.
 The response will include a `List<Feature>` if the query you built has any `Feature`s in it.
-However, there's no guarantee that the response will have any `Feature` objects in it.
+But, there's no guarantee that the response will have any `Feature` objects in it.

 {{
 <CodeLanguageToggle id="tilequery-response" />